-The John A. Logan College Foundation is a 501(c)3 not-forprofit corporation that provides financial support to the educational programs and services at John A. Logan College; to assist in increasing and enhancing the physical and cultural environment of the College; to broaden the educational opportunities and services for its students, alumni, and citizens of the District; and to provide funds to implement scholarships and various awards.
+The John A. Logan College Foundation is a 501(c)3 not-forprofit corporation that provides financial support to the educational programs and services at John A. Logan College; to assist in increasing and enhancing the physical and cultural environment of the College; to broaden the educational opportunities and services for its students, alumni, and gender-related citizens of the District; and to provide funds to implement ge from military scholarships and various awards.